ndesmic/ndesmic.github.io/posts/starting-a-blog.md

 ---

-In the meantime expect a lot of contruction!
+In the meantime expect a lot of construction!

 <style>
 	#sign {